RustyYato/RustyYato.github.io/_posts/2021-02-11-Type-Families.md

 Family<A> + Family<B>
 ```

-First, we require that our familes can be used with either type (this allows you to restrict the families in some ways, for example for `HashSet`, only allow `T: Hash + Eq`). `A` will be the input type, and `B` will be the output type.
+First, we require that our families can be used with either type (this allows you to restrict the families in some ways, for example for `HashSet`, only allow `T: Hash + Eq`). `A` will be the input type, and `B` will be the output type.

 ```rust
 fn map<F>(self, this: This<Self, A>, f: F) -> This<Self, B>